What is allergic contact dermatitis?

 Some typical examples of allergic contact dermatitis include:

-- Eczema in skin in contact with jewellery items, due to contact allergy to nickel
+- Eczema in the skin in contact with jewellery items, due to contact allergy to nickel

 - Reactions to fragrances in perfumes and household items